gcatbiobank/GCAT_panel/genotyping/Duplication_genotyping/Readme.md

 import sys
 import decimal

-As an input, we require the output obtained after the 2_merge_callers step (here provided in inputs folder under the name "insilico_merge_callers_input").
+As input, we require the output obtained after the 2_merge_callers step (here provided in the inputs folder under the name "insilico_merge_callers_input").
 To execute "1_generate_files_to_count_reads.py" we need three arguments":

 python 1_generate_files_to_count_reads.py inputs/insilico_merge_callers_input insilico 10 outputs/